 Arteriosclerosis occurs when the blood vessels that carry oxygen and nutrients from your heart to the rest of your body (arteries) become thick and stiff — sometimes restricting blood flow to your organs and tissues.
 Healthy arteries are flexible and elastic, but over time, the walls in your arteries can harden, a condition commonly called hardening of the arteries.

 Atherosclerosis is a specific type of arteriosclerosis, but the terms are sometimes used interchangeably.
-Atherosclerosis refers to the buildup of fats, cholesterol and other substances in and on your artery walls (plaques), which can restrict blood flow.
+Atherosclerosis refers to the buildup of fats, cholesterol and other substances in and on your artery walls (plaque), which can restrict blood flow.

-These plaques can burst, triggering a blood clot.
+The plaque can burst, triggering a blood clot.
 Although atherosclerosis is often considered a heart problem, it can affect arteries anywhere in your body.
 Atherosclerosis may be preventable and is treatable.

 Atherosclerosis develops gradually.
 Mild atherosclerosis usually doesn't have any symptoms.